How to Add or Remove WMIC command Feature in Windows 11

 You can add or remove the WMIC command feature in Windows 11 to manage your system with command-line tools.

-WMIC, or Windows Management Instrumentation Command-line, allows you to query and manage Windows operating system information from the command prompt.
+WMIC, which stands for Windows Management Instrumentation Command-line, lets you query and manage Windows operating system information right from the command prompt.
 You might need it for advanced scripting or troubleshooting.

-For example, you could use WMIC to check your hard drive’s serial number or get detailed system information before Windows 11 deprecated its availability in build 22H2.
+For instance, you could use WMIC to check your hard drive’s serial number or grab detailed system information, which was useful before Windows 11 phased it out in build 22H2.

 What is WMIC?